-Are the vaccines safe?
+Are the mRNA vaccines safe?

 What happens if I have a side effect from the vaccine?

 Vaccines cause an immune response in the body which can sometimes cause flu-like symptoms such as body aches or even fever, chills and a headache.
-An immune response may be more likely to occur with the second dose.
-Pfizer identified fatigue and headache as the most common.
-Learn about the difference between a vaccine side effect and an adverse event.
+An immune response may be more likely to occur with the second dose of the Pfizer or the Moderna vaccine.
+Vaccinations with the Johnson & Johnson vaccine require only one dose.

 What is an emergency use authorization (EUA)?

 An Emergency Use Authorization, or EUA, allows the use of unapproved medical products in response to a declared public health emergency where there are no adequate, approved and available alternatives.
 An EUA for a COVID-19 vaccine allows vaccine distribution in the U.S. without a full FDA approval.

 FAQs about pregnancy and other preexisting conditions

 I have a preexisting health condition.
 Is it safe for me to have the vaccine?